Gwen Jorgensen

-Gwen Rosemary Jorgensen (born April 25, 1986, in Waukesha, Wisconsin) is an American distance runner and former professional triathlete.
-She is the 2014 and 2015 ITU World Triathlon Series Champion.
-She has been named USA Triathlon's 2013 and 2014 Olympic/ITU Female Athlete of the Year.
+Gwen Rosemary Jorgensen (born April 25, 1986, in Waukesha, Wisconsin) is an American distance runner and professional triathlete.
+She was the champion of the 2014 and 2015 ITU World Triathlon Series.
+She was named USA Triathlon's 2013 and 2014 Olympic/ITU Female Athlete of the Year.
 She was a member of the 2012 Olympic Team and again represented the United States in triathlon at the 2016 Summer Olympics, where she won the USA's first ever triathlon gold medal with a time of 1 hour, 56 minutes, and 16 seconds.